MASS-VETS/MASS/Documentation/Architecture/Readme.txt

 To access the XML document in a viewable format:

 Access the XML document in raw format from Git.
-Copy the URL from your brower
+Copy the URL from your browser

 Access www.draw.io
 Select "Decide later" when prompted for a file location.